cyberblast/MaumauServer/readme.md

 Questions, ideas, problems may actually be created as a thread in [the issues section](https://github.com/cyberblast/MaumauServer/issues).
 Or reach out to me per [email](mailto://git@cyberblast.org).

-If you 'd like to work on the code please create a new branch, make you changes/additions and finally create a pull request to merge to dev branch.
+If you 'd like to work on the code please create a new branch, make your changes/additions and finally create a pull request to merge to dev branch.

 To create a new branch: